philtr/phillipridlen/content/now.md

 [hudson]:  http://hudsonkruse.co
 [legacy]:  http://legacyrose.co

-## Employment
+## 👨‍💻 Career

 I'm currently happily employed as  a Lead Software Engineer at [Stitch Fix][stitchfix].
 It's a fantastic place to work: competitive compensation, interesting challenges to solve with a great deal of autonomy, great benefits, and a serious commitment to life/work balance.

-I work remotely on the Payments team, where I (among other things) ensure that you are charged the correct amount for your orders.
-No more, no less.
+I work remotely keeping the our payment systems running smoothly.
 Our tech stack is mostly Ruby on Rails, with a smattering of Go and React.
 You should come [work with me][careers]!

-I'm not seeking other employement or contract work at this time.
-Please do not solicit me for open positions.
+I'm not seeking other employement or contract work at this time. **Please do not solicit me for open positions.**

 [stitchfix]: https://www.stitchfix.com/
 [careers]:   https://www.stitchfix.com/careers

 ## Extra-curriculars

-I wrangled the [RubyFTW Fort Worth Ruby Enthusiasts Group][fwrb] for a number of years, but I hung my hat, and eventually that group was put out to pasture.

-I'm still the [youth leader][youth] at [Burleson Bible Church][bbc] where I mentor and teach students in grades 7 through 12.
+👨‍🏫 I'm still the [youth leader][youth] at [Burleson Bible Church][bbc] where I mentor and teach students in grades 7 through 12.
 Yes, I still laugh at fart jokes.
 Because they are funny.

-I completed my [first trail 10K in September 2019][roughcreek], and I'm training for an [8-mile trail run][coyote] on April 18th.
+⛰🏃‍♂️ I love trail running.
+I'm slowly working up to longer distances.
+Most recently I completed my [first trail 10K in September 2019][roughcreek].
+I was training for an [8-mile trail run][coyote] on April 18th, but that has been canceled due to this stupid virus and I'm looking forward to it next year.

+🤠 I wrangled the [RubyFTW Fort Worth Ruby Enthusiasts Group][fwrb] for a number of years, but I hung my hat, and eventually that group was put out to pasture.

 [fwrb]:       http://rubyftw.org/
 [bbc]:        http://burlesonbiblechurch.org